GraphCI/graphci/readme.md

 # To do
 - [ ] Implicit dag creation (run)
 - [ ] Implicit dag creation (img)
+- [ ] Make this a npm cli that can be installed globally
 - [ ] Zip up out and move to s3 bucket for run
 - [ ] Handle errors from docker containers as promise rejections
 - [ ] Handle nothing to do when there is no config